 These important practices include:

-- Antibiotics are administered before surgery so they’ve taken effect when your procedure begins—clinical evidence shows this is the most important antibiotic dose to prevent surgical site infection
+- Antibiotics are administered before surgery so they have taken effect when your procedure begins—clinical evidence shows this is the most important antibiotic dose to prevent surgical site infection

 - We use a long-lasting antimicrobial agent on your skin to prepare the surgical site